OwenCochell/mctools/README.md

  Believe me, there is plenty of work that needs to be done.
 More help would be greatly appreciated!

  # Changelog

+## 1.2.1

+We now correctly disable length checking in RCONClient if specified by the user.

+The 'set_timeout()' method in BaseProtocol will now work correctly even if the protocol object is not started.
+This change applies to all clients, as they all use this method.

+Added a 'DEFAULT_TIMEOUT' constant and moved some protocol attributes to BaseProtocol to prevent redundancy.
+Protocol objects now init the parent BaseProtocol object.

+Fixed some spelling errors, added more type hinting, made some more minor changes to the documentation.

 ## 1.2.0